pawelc/docs/toread_stat.md

-2013 - Mutual Information between Discrete and Continuous Data Sets 2013 - Predicting covariance matrices with financial conditions indexes 2016 - Tail dependence of the Gaussian copula revisited https://www.statlect.com/
+2013 - Mutual Information between Discrete and Continuous Data Sets 2013 - Predicting covariance matrices with financial conditions indexes 2016 - Tail dependence of the Gaussian copula revisited 2020 - Statistical Rethinking : A Bayesian Course with Examples in R and Stan https://www.statlect.com/

 Generalized Linear Models